Mara Hoffman Spring 2012 Collection — Que Viva México!

 A white dress with a subtle diamond-like print, V-shaped neckline, wrap-like bodice, belted waist, ethereal butterfly sleeves, and a maxi skirt with a ruffled tier was reminiscent of the dress depicted in Kahlo’s The Two Fridas self-portrait and yet, of course, it brought the garment into contemporary times through the low-cut neckline and the sheer airiness of the fabric.
 Similarly, a sleeveless, white cotton maxi dress with a multi-tiered ruffle skirt and cut-out details channeled the grace and innocence of traditional Mexican wedding gowns.

 Other showstoppers included: a floor-length caftan in sheer navy blue a ribbon-trimmed, V-shaped neckline and lime green embroidery along the chest area; a long-sleeved, figure-hugging crochet maxi dress in a cream color; and a purple jumpsuit with Hoffman’s ticker stripe embroidery detailing.

 Take a cue from Kahlo and draw a self-portrait in your mind of yourself wearing one of these frocks!

-Check out more photos after the jump!
+Check out more photos below!